ali-master/ios-password-field-crashes/README.md

       font-family: 'dotsfont';
     }
     ```
-    And Check if the Safari Version is Greater than 14, The Input types `password` should be replaced with `text`, if not then the Password filed's type should be `password`.
-I wrote some examples in `React`, `Pure javascript`, and `jQuery`.
+    And Check if the Safari Version is Greater than 14 or not, If yes, then the Type attribute of Password Fields should be replaced by `text` and then add the `conceal` class to the Input, if not then the Password filed's type should be `password`.
+I wrote a few [examples](https://github.com/ali-master/ios-password-field-crashes/tree/master/examples) in `React`, `Pure javascript`, and `jQuery`.
-2. To disable the `autofill` feature, Add `autocomplete="off"` to the Password inputs, but it works in some cases(I don't know why!!!).
+2. To disable the Keychain `autofill` crashes bug, Add the `autocomplete="off"` attribute to the Password fields.
+It works just in some cases(I don't know why!!!).

 ### Fix the problem in:
 1. `Login pages`: In these types of pages, there is no issue because the Keychain can find a matching item by the `username` and `password` fields while you did the 2nd solution before.
-2. `Other Pages`: In other pages that contain `password` fields, you should do the 1st solution. and follow what I wrote in the examples folder.
+2. `Other Pages`: In other pages that contain `password` fields, you should do the 1st solution. and follow the [examples](https://github.com/ali-master/ios-password-field-crashes/tree/master/examples) folder.

 If you have any other solution, please contribute to this repo to tell other programmers how they can fix this huge problem.

+The examples folder is not completed yet, I appreciate if you create a Pull Request to add more examples in other Frontend libraries such as Vue, Angularjs, Angular, Polymer, ...

+Hope the Apple fix this problem soon.